BaluRajaDurai/code-challenge/README.md

 ## Note

+Clone the repository from the github repository to your local system.

-Create .env file for both frontend and backend
+Create .env file for both frontend and backend.

-Remove the setRemove the setTimeout function at the App.tsx if the network is slow
+Remove the setTimeout function at the App.tsx if the network is slow.